Track mileage automatically

 How much on average do people claim on taxes?

-Since there’s no upper limit to how many miles you can claim, tax deductions vary wildly from person to person and depend mostly on the cost of their car, how new it is, and how much they drive.
+Since there’s no upper limit to how many miles you can claim, tax deductions vary wildly from person to person and depend mostly on the cost of the car, how new it is, and how much you drive.

 For mileage, here at Driversnote, we see everything from a few hundred business miles a year to tens of thousands — with the average mileage claim by the standard mileage rate method sitting at around $5,500 for self-employed actively driving for an entire year.
 Claims tend to go higher for those using the actual expenses method.